MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 ### Reinforcement Learning

-Again, a large prompt set is aquired from human contractors.
+Again, a large prompt set is acquired from human contractors.
 Low quantity, high quality.
 We expose our LLM to it, again producing multiple answers per prompt.
 Thing is, now we keep the *Reward Model fixed*.
 It was trained, now serves as reasonably dependable indicator for response quality.

 <img src="./img/Pasted%20image%2020231123184003.png" />

 > With the predictions of the Reward Model, we attain a guide by which to enforce the prediction of one certain response over others, making the best-ranked answer's associated token prediction more likely to occur.
 This concludes the RLHF pipeline as applied e.g. to GPT-3.5

-Interestingly, RLHF-ed models gain in perceived quality of response and contextual reference, but tend to play it save on the entropy side.
+Interestingly, RLHF-ed models gain in perceived quality of response and contextual reference, but tend to play it safe on the entropy side.
 They tend to become less and less likely to choose possible, yet not *most preferred* next token predictions.
 This partially stems from maximizing positive feedback in the RM/RL stages, turning a model risk-averse, making it favor well-established and commonly accepted responses.
 This, by the way, is a key indicator for detecting AI-generated text.

 ## How To: Use A GPT Assistant